dhyeyrob/ENPM-673/Project 4/README.md

 * Output window will be prompted and also the output video will be saved in the folder for both the python files.
 ## Instructions To Run The Code Of Problem 2
 * Please upload the unzipped dataset on google drive.
+* Open the python notebook in Google Colab.
 * Select 'Mount Drive' option in google colab.
 After successfully mounting the drive select the folder of the uploaded dataset and by right clicking select 'copy path' and paste the path in the highlighted line 'PLEASE PASTE THE PATH OF DATASET HERE'in the code.
 * Run the code.
 * Output graphs of accuracy and loss will be plotted at the end for both training and testing data.